ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 1. Optionally navigate to the [resource list](https://{DomainName}/resources) and find the **{{site.data.keyword.dns_short}}**, click on it and investigate.

-## Create the shared micro-service and associated DNS record (Shared Team)
+## Create the shared microservice and associated DNS record (Shared Team)
 {: #vpc-tg-dns-iam-shared}
 {: step}